 Some states and community colleges offer free skilled trades courses

-Young American workers without a high school diploma are the most likely to switch jobs these days.
-They're looking for higher pay and more stability.
-And getting a credential or an associate's degree can improve their prospects, but the cost is often prohibitive.
-From New York, reporter Alexandra Starr has this story about a program allowing some workers to enroll in these courses for free.
+Young workers without a high school diploma are the most likely to switch jobs these days.
+Getting a professional credential of some kind can help them achieve higher pay and more stability.
+Alexandra Starr reports on a New York program that offers those courses for free.

 ALEXANDRA STARR, BYLINE: A little more than a dozen men sit in a basement classroom in Harlem.
 They are studying Plumbing 1 at LaGuardia Community College.
 In the front of the room, a student demonstrates how to cut a pipe.